Altarea SCA

-Altarea SCA, (trading as Altarea Cogedim) is a French company dedicated to the development and investment in real estate, especially shopping centers.
+Altarea SCA (trading as Altarea) is a French company dedicated to the development and investment in real estate, especially shopping centers.
 Its headquarters are located in France, with subsidiaries in Spain and Italy.
 It was founded in 1994.

 History

 Creation and development of the group

 The company was founded in 1994 by Alain Taravella and Jacques Nicolet, and was initially engaged in the development of shopping malls.
 During the following years, it acquired several smaller firms in the French property sector: in 1995, Altarea acquired Le Gerec, a company created in 1973, specializing in shopping center construction.
-Its subsequent rapid growth included winning a competition organized by the town of Le Havre for the construction of Espace Coty.
+It won a competition organized by the town of Le Havre for the construction of Espace Coty.